loudringphone/billscanner/README.md

 ### Day 4

 Today, I made progress with AWS passwordless authentication.
 I successfully implemented the functionality to send a verification code via email without the need for a password.
 Moreover, I created separate routes for users and non-users, providing distinct navigation experiences.
 Currently, I'm in the process of implementing the image gallery functionality, enabling users to access and choose images from their device's gallery.

+### Day 5

+Today, I've made a video to demonstrate the process of achieving passwordless sign-in via email using the "forgot password" function.
+Both the gallery and camera functionalities are now fully functional, providing an improved user experience.

+Additionally, I've acquired the skill to upload images to S3 buckets and developed a Lambda function to track user activities for better monitoring.